artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 };
 ```

-Now, consider a situation where you want to make the endpoint configurable by the Adobe Experience Platform data collection user.
-You could allow the user to input an endpoint and then save the endpoint to the settings object, with the object looking something like this:
+To make the endpoint configurable by the user and allow the input and persistence of an endpoint to the settings object within the module, the object would look something like this.

 ```json
 {